Guide to Determining Your Hourly Rate

 Step 1: Average hourly direct labor wage

-This is the average price paid per hour to your production team to produce the project.
-This does not include any other staff that are not directly producing the project such as sales, admin, and management.
-This rate should include employer contributions for payroll taxes, employment insurance, paid time-off, and any other benefits that would apply to the wages of the people doing the work.
+This is the average price paid per hour to your production team for the project.
+This should include employer contributions for payroll taxes, employment insurance, paid time-off, and any other benefits that would apply to the wages of the people doing the work.

-Start by listing all your painters and how much you pay them per hour.
-Then take the average of these rates to find your average hourly rate.
+1. List all your painters and how much you pay them per hour.

-For example, your company has 3 painters with varying skills, responsibilities, and wages:
+As an example, your company has 3 painters with varying skills, responsibilities, and wages:

 Name | Wage/hour |